inkVerb/icons/README.md

 # icons
-App icons used to cooperate with other icon theming projects
+App & social icons used to cooperate with other icon theming projects

 PLEASE, use, fork, merge, and adapt these.
 Any icons here are intended to help you make our world of icons less unbearable.

-(stay legal, of course, that's your responsibility)
+(use at your own risk, and stay legal, of course, that's your responsibility)